 Daily Prayer is volunteer publication of Daily Prayer Ministries, Inc., a nondenominational ministry dedicated to the glory of Jesus Christ.
 No person associated with us receives any form of monetary compensation.
 Please consider a donation to help keep Daily Prayer online and spread the word of God.
 (Tax deductible in the U.S. and possibly elsewhere.)

-3 'Blessed are the poor in spirit, for theirs is the kingdom of heaven.
+3 Happy are the poor in spirit: for the kingdom of heaven is theirs.

-4 'Blessed are those who mourn, for they shall be comforted.
+4 Happy are those who are sad: for they will be comforted.

-8 'Blessed are the pure in heart, for they shall see God.
+8 Happy are the clean in heart: for they will see God.

-9 'Blessed are the peacemakers, for they shall be called sons of God.
+9 Happy are the peacemakers: for they will be named sons of God.

 Please note that, if you want a book from the Apocrypha (1 Esdras, 2 Esdras, Greek Additions to Esther, 1 Maccabees, 2 Maccabees, Tobit, Judith, Wisdom of Solomon, Sirach, Baruch, Epistle of Jeremiah, Susannah, Azariah, Manasseh, Bel and the Dragon) they are currently available only by choosing "Apocrypha - King James Version".